 During the early days of the war, which would become known as the Dance of the Dragons, Daemon had his wife crowned Queen and began courting the great houses of Westeros while looking for allies.
 The Starks, Greyjoys, Tullys, and Arryns sided with the Queen, while the Baratheons and Lannisters were for the young king.

-The war was brutal, and Daemon was an active participant.
-On the battlefield, he captured Harrenhal, and he had Aegon II’s son Prince Jaehaerys assassinated.
+As we’ll see in House of the Dragons season 2, the war was brutal, and Daemon was an active participant leading the Black (Rhaenyra’s faction) against the Greens (Aegon’s followers).
+On the battlefield, he captured Harrenhal, and he had Aegon II’s son Prince Jaehaerys assassinated by two cut throats known as Blood and Cheese.
 However, the prince was as much a hindrance as a help, and his old enemies, the Triarchy, sent a fleet to support Aegon II.

-In the end, Daemon died fighting Aemond Targaryen, the second son of Viserys I. The pair met in the skies above Harrenhal, where they fought on dragons.
-Daemon managed to slay his nephew but fell into the God’s Eye lake below.
+In the end, Daemon died in service of his queen though, fighting Aemond Targaryen, the second son of Viserys I during the Battle of the God’s Eye.
+The pair met in the skies above Harrenhal, during where they fought on dragons.
+Daemon managed to slay his nephew and his dragon Vhagar but fell into the God’s Eye lake below.
 Caraxes washed up on the lake’s beach, but Daemon’s body was never discovered.

 Did Daemon die during the Battle of the God’s Eye?